tomasggarcia/notes/git/git.md

 ## Push
-For last, we will want to upload these new commits to your repository hosting service to save them, or if your working in a team, to be accessed to the rest of the team.
+For last, we will want to upload these new commits to your repository hosting service (in this case Github) to save them, or if your working in a team, to be accessed to the rest of the team.
 So our last commands is:
 ```
-git merge footer
+git push development
 ```

-There are a lots of other commands to know in order to have a good workflow with GIT, but I think with this few you can start using it and taking advantage of the benefits that it provides to us.
+### There are a lots of other commands to know in order to have a good workflow with GIT, but I think with this few you can start using it and taking advantage of the benefits that it provides to us.